Preventing Breast and Ovarian Cancers

 - You have a strong family history of breast or ovarian cancer, such as:

-- You have two or more relatives on the same side of your family with breast or ovarian cancer, especially if the breast cancer was diagnosed before the age of 50.
+- Two or more relatives on the same side of your family have had breast or ovarian cancer, especially if the breast cancer was diagnosed before the age of 40.

-- You have a relative who has had two primary breast cancers or has had both breast and ovarian cancer.
+- A relative had both breast and ovarian cancer.

 - You had an abnormal result on your BRCA1 or BRCA2 genetic test.